 What Are The Rules for Challenges In Tennis?

-Just like in any other sport, there are rules and limitations to amounts and use of challenges by players in a match.
+Just like in any other sport, there are rules and limitations to the number and use of challenges by players in any given match.

 The rules for challenges in tennis include: